 Stand in the right spot and the glamorous streets of old Trujillo look like they’ve barely changed in hundreds of years.
 Well, there are more honking taxis now, but the city still manages to put on a dashing show with its polychrome buildings and profusion of colonial-era churches.
 Most people come here to visit the remarkable pre-Incan archaeological sites nearby, spending just a short time wandering the compact city center.

-The behemoth Chimú capital of Chan Chan is nearby, though little remains of what was once the largest adobe city in the world.
-Other Chimú sites bake in the surrounding desert, among them the immense and suitably impressive Moche Huacas del Sol y de la Luna (Temples of the Sun and Moon), which date back 1500 years.
-When you get yourself ancient-cultured out, the village of Huanchaco beckons with its sandy beach, respectable surf and a more contemporary interpretation of sun worship.
+The behemoth Chimú capital of Chan Chan is nearby.
+It was the largest pre-Columbian city in the Americas, making it the top attraction in the region.
+Other Chimú sites bake in the surrounding desert, among them the immense and suitably impressive Huacas del Sol y de la Luna (Temples of the Sun and Moon), which date back 1500 years.

 Beach bums may consider staying in the laid-back surfer village of Huanchaco, just 20 minutes up the road.